isaaclyman/recipes/site/content/post/eggs-five-ways.md

 ## Breakfast Muffin

-* One egg, cooked however you like (I usually do sunny side up, cooked easy, no butter)
+* One egg, cooked however you like (I usually do sunny side up, cooked hard, no butter)
 * One English muffin, split
 * 1 tablespoon mayonnaise
 * 1 to 2 teaspoons French-style dijon mustard (e.g. Grey Poupon) or hot sauce